eikkaj/reebelo-order-mgmt/README.md

 7. **Pagination**: Add pagination for list endpoints
 8. **WebSockets**: Add real-time order status updates via WebSockets
 9. **Reporting**: Add aggregation and reporting capabilities
+10. **Messaging Queue Improvements**: Retry, Exponential Backoff...
+11. **Code Quality**: I added eslint but this needs to be improved upon and actually utilized
+12. **CI/CD**: Automate build, tests, deployment of service with Github Actions or an equivalent
+13. **IAC**: Automate resource deployment to the cloud with Terraform or equivalent (I like Terraform)